 Cybercriminals are increasing the use of highly-targeted and sophisticated social engineering schemes designed to steal passwords.
-This was among the key takeaways from the Ponemon Institute’s 2019 Global State of Cybersecurity in Small and Medium-Sized Businesses, commissioned by Keeper Security.
+This was among the key takeaways from the Ponemon Institute’s 2019 Global State of Cybersecurity in Small and Medium-Sized Businesses.

 Cybercriminals like social engineering schemes because they work.
 The weakest link in any organization’s cybersecurity is its own people; this includes not only employees but also third-party vendors with access to IT systems.
 Once a cybercriminal has a working password, it’s game over.
 They can blow right past antivirus and intrusion detection systems and go wherever they want in the network.
 In fact, 69% of respondents to the Ponemon study said they’d experienced an attack in the previous 12 months that had evaded their intrusion detection systems, and 82% were targeted by attacks that got past their anti-virus solutions.

-With that in mind, here are three threats we can expect to see a lot more of in 2020, all of the flavors of social engineering schemes:
+With that in mind, here are three threats we can expect to see a lot more of in 2020:

 While most people know to be wary of clicking on links in emails, many people are still unaware of the dangers and prevalence of smishing, so organizations would do well to educate their employees about it.